-Growing City has partnered with West Vancouver to provide streetside recycling starting March 2019.
+Growing City has partnered with the District of West Vancouver to provide streetscape recycling and waste services starting March 2019.

-Read below for a message from the West Vancouver municipality on the program.
+Read below for a message from the District of West Vancouver municipality on the program.

 Why this project?